Cray-HPE/docs-csm/operations/kubernetes/Kyverno.md

     Under `spec.template.spec.containers[0].args`, replace `--admissionReports=true`  with `--admissionReports=false`.
     Then save and exit.

-    Once the upgrade has completed, set `admissionReports` to true to re-enable it.
+    Once the upgrade has completed, set `admissionReports` to `true` to re-enable it.

-    Impact of Temporarily disabling `admissionReports`:

-    What works?: Policy enforcement (mutate/validate/generate) works noramlly.

-    What doesn't work?: Policy reports of the existing resources can be incomplete during this time.